WordSplosh - Kinems Latest Phonics Game

 According to the National Reading Panel, phonemic awareness instruction is advantageous to children in the early stages of learning to read and to consciously manipulate language (NICHD, 2000).

-Also, occupational therapists are looking ways to promote visual perception and visual motor integration with meaningful activities.
-Reading, writing, mental math calculationsm problem solving and several crucial daily activities require strong visual processing skills (Kimberly, 2013).
+Also, occupational therapists are looking for ways to promote visual perception and visual motor integration with meaningful activities.
+Reading, writing, mental math calculations, problem solving and several crucial daily activities require strong visual processing skills (Kimberly, 2013).

 The new Kinems WordSplosh game can meet both needs.
-Check the short explanatory video.
+Check the short explanatory video below.

-With WordSplosh game teacher can smooth the path to reading success in a structured and fun way by getting children familiar with the sounds of the letters and word families.
+With WordSplosh, teachers can smooth the path to reading success in a structured and fun way by getting children familiar with the sounds of the letters and word families.

-- Distinguish between similarly spelled words by identifying that differ.
+- Distinguish between similarly spelled words by identifying those that differ

-- Strengthen body balance and coordination by interacting with hands or legs
+- Strengthen body balance and coordination by interacting with their hands or legs

-WordSplosh game engages children, encourages them to interact appropriately using body movements, and give them an immersive movement-based learning platform on which to build reading and visual motor skills.
+WordSplosh engages children, encourages them to interact while using body movements, and gives them an immersive movement-based learning platform on which to build reading and visual motor skills.

 Ready to play and learn?